barbara-benitez/barbara-benitez.github.io/alz/alz_proj.md

 There are several directions for future exploration.
 - Incorporating more data, in particular, data including comorbidity factors such as diabetes and heart disease in order to determine which particular lifestyle factors pose the greatest risk
 - Looking at the data using clustering algorithms to see if there are patterns not captured by including the target variable in the data
--  Another exploration would be to look
+- Another exploration would be to look at the two leading assessments: CDR and MMSE to see if there administration at regular (perhaps annual) intervals can help identify Alzheimer earlier